 In accordance with G.S.
 159-29, County employees who have access to \$100 or more of the County's funds at any given time are performance bonded through a commercial surety bond.
-The Director of Finance and tax collector are each individually bonded for \$500,000 each.
+The Director of Finance is individually bonded for \$1,000,000.
 The remaining employees who have access to funds are bonded under a blanket bond for \$250,000.

 Note to preparer: The carrying of a performance bond of the Finance Officer's position and a blanket bond for all others who have access to the local government's assets in excess of \$100 is required by G.S.
-159-29.
+159-29 (ncleg.gov).
 Please disclose the amounts of the fidelity bond and blanket bond separately.
-In cases in which the Finance Officer serves as finance officer for two separate entities, a County and a Tourism Development Authority, for example, each unit should have assurance that it is protected in the case of finance officer impropriety.
-See Memorandum # 2014-08 for further guidance.
+In cases in which the Finance Officer serves as finance officer for two separate entities, a County, and a Tourism Development Authority, for example, each unit should have assurance that it is protected in the case of finance officer impropriety.
+See Memorandum # 2014-08 Operation of Tourism Development Authorities for further guidance